‘PR Journal’ special issue focuses on Page Center research on international CSR

 PR Journal is a free, web-based, open-access academic journal.
 The Institute for Public Relations and Public Relations Society of America publish it quarterly to provide current communications-based research to a wide audience.

 Since its founding in 2004, the Page Center has become an international leader in research on ethics and integrity in public communication.
-The Center has funded nearly 250 scholars and awarded nearly $900,000 in research funding.
+The Center has funded nearly 250 scholars and awarded more than $800,000 in research funding.

 You can read the Center’s special issue on the IPR website.